|

 The Epsom Cluster

-The Epsom hospitals were frequently progressive in their policies: in the interwar years, they formed links with prominent London university research departments which saw the introduction of new treatments including industrial therapy, insulin treatment and induced malaria therapy.
-Nonetheless, the institutions were by no means free from scandal, and episodes such as the incarceration of typhoid carriers at Long Grove and the use of electro-convulsive therapy remain controversial to this day.
-With the advent of new treatments, such as the anti-psychotic drug chlorpromazine in the 1950s, the hospitals became gradually more open and therapeutic places and accepted more patients on a voluntary, short-stay basis.
+As attitudes to mental illness changed, the Epsom hospitals gained a reputation for progressive thinking, however: in the interwar years, they formed links with prominent London university research departments, pioneered voluntary admissions and introduced music and industrial therapy, insulin treatment and malarial research.
+With the advent of new treatments such as the anti-psychotic drug chlorpromazine in the 1950s, the hospitals became gradually more open and therapeutic places and accepted more patients on a voluntary, short-stay basis.

 The Manor Hospital